 Your boss at work is not infallible, either; does that mean you get to usurp your boss’s authority?
 Of course not.”

-We say that husbands are co-workers who are wrongly regarded by so-called “Christian” patriarchy as bosses, and the fact that they are as likely to sin as as women shows why God was wise to not set them up as home priests and prophets in the way patriarchy suggest – why would God set a mere sinner up to be followed even when what he says is unwise or selfish?
+Nobody can answer her, because the question is misleading: We do not say patriarchy is right until sins like those of Phillips comes along.
+As such, his sin does not nullify patriarchy.
+Instead, we say that husbands are co-workers who are wrongly regarded by so-called “Christian” patriarchy as bosses, and the fact that they are as likely to sin as as women shows why God was wise to not set them up as home priests and prophets in the way patriarchy suggests.
+Why would God set a mere sinner up to be followed even when what he says is unwise or selfish?
 Some even say that patriarchy itself could make a man less respectful of his wife, and give him a sense of entitlement that encourages sin.

 Their responses are quite telling: …

 Even the men there are eager to follow the women into tearing down all forms of authority.

 We are not tearing down all forms of authority when we call certain forms illegitimate lording.

 “Mr. Phillips was not just some miscellaneous hanger-on within circles promoting male authority and dominion over women.
 He was and is a primary teacher and, I dare say, prophet, within “Christian” circles, of the concept of male authority and dominion over women .
 Reason alone predicts that a man who advocates what amounts to the domination of women by men, thereby objectifying them, will be particularly prone to marital unfaithfulness.
 Mr. Phillips’ confessed fruit, however complete or partial the confession may be, confirms that, whatever the dynamic, the fruit of patriarchy is rotten.”